• ZAKIR HUSSAIN, January 27, 2012

-The Indian foreign minister SM Krishna’s four nation visit to Israel, Jordan, Palestine and the UAE from January 8 to 11, 2012 has been seen as a beginning of “new approach ” in India’s foreign policy towards West Asia in general and the Arab Gulf region in particular.
+The Indian foreign minister SM Krishna’s four-nation visit to Israel, Jordan, Palestine and the UAE from January 8 to 11, 2012, has been seen as the beginning of a “new approach ” in India’s foreign policy towards West Asia in general and the Arab Gulf region in particular.
 India has unequivocally accepted the paradigm that the relations with both Palestine as well as Israel are equally significant to its core national interests.
-Israel is important to India from defence, security and technology point of view, while Palestine is significant for humanitarian, ideological and strategic reasons.

 Indo–China relationship touched a new low when the latter unilaterally cancelled the 15th round of Special Representative-level talks between Indian and Chinese diplomats which was scheduled to be held on 5th December at New Delhi.
 The reason as cited by China is a scheduled speech in New Delhi by the Dalai Lama.
-Perhaps gone are the days of Chinese socialism because this is the expression of Bejing’s feudal mindset and its narrow minded approach over bi-lateral issues.
+Perhaps gone are the days of Chinese socialism because this is the expression of Bejing’s feudal mindset and its narrow-minded approach to bilateral issues.

 According to Thomas Homer-Dixon, water will be the major source of conflict in the upcoming time.
 The contemporary scenario represents somewhat the same picture.
-Present era is marked with various kinds of conflicts where resource sharing between the nations is a big issue of contemplation, which further leads to disagreement.
-The conflict often arises due to unequal distribution of resources or from a dependency-led need for more resources often at the expense of neighboring states.
+The present era is marked by various kinds of conflicts, where resource sharing between nations is a big issue of contemplation, which further leads to disagreement.
+The conflict often arises due to unequal distribution of resources or from a dependency-led need for more resources, often at the expense of neighbouring states.

 • India-Afghan Flag